opxdelwin/plan-sync/README.md

 ## Getting Started

-To download Plan Sync, follow these simple steps:
+To start using Plan Sync, follow these simple steps:

 #### GitHub Releases